fluid-tools/wavflip/wavesurfer-docs/wavesurfer.xyz_docs_.md

 Copy
 ```

-Alternatively, insert a UMD script tag which exports the library as a global `WaveSurfer` variable:
+Alternatively, insert a UMD script tag which exports the vault as a global `WaveSurfer` variable:

 ```html
 <script src="https://unpkg.com/wavesurfer.js@7"></script>